Linaro/website/_posts/current/blog/2020-07-30-thermal-notifications-with-netlink.md

 The framework provides a level of abstraction where all the actors are clearly identified:

-* The thermal zone is the abstraction where the hardware sensor implementation provides the backend driver to return the temperature via unified callbacks
+* The thermal zone is the abstraction where the hardware sensor implementation provides the backend driver to return the temperature via unified callbacks.
 * The cooling device is the abstraction of the device in charge of reducing the temperature.
 It could be a passive cooling device by reducing the performance of the monitored device like changing the operating point of a CPU, or an active cooling device like a fan.
-The former does not need extra energy to cool down, while the latter does
+The former does not need extra energy to cool down, while the latter does.
-* The thermal governor is the logic which acts on the cooling device to mitigate the temperature
+* The thermal governor is the logic which acts on the cooling device to mitigate the temperature.

 The way a thermal zone is monitored will depend on the sensor capabilities:

 * Some sensors can only give the temperature when requested, in this case the thermal zone temperature will be monitored by a periodic timer.
-That means the idle system will be wake up to check the temperature even if there is nothing to do
+That means the idle system will be wake up to check the temperature even if there is nothing to do.
 * Some more modern sensors can be programmed to send an interrupt when a specific threshold is reached.
 In this case, the system can stay fully idle, no wake up is necessary.
 Please note that the polling mode also introduces a latency in the temperature threshold detection; statistically speaking it is the half of the timer period.
 For instance, for a one second polling time, the average latency for detection will be 500ms, a duration that is far too large for modern boards which can experience thermal variance at a rate of up to 0.5°C / ms. In this case, the interrupt mode is the guarantee of a synchronous action via the interrupt handling when a temperature threshold is reached.

 The following figure illustrates the different components of the thermal framework and how they interact with each other on a big.LITTLE system.